 - Employee Assistance Program – Confidential assessment and referral services available to employees.

 - Environmental Health and Safety – Dedicated to the safety of all University students, employees, and visitors.

 - EH&S required training – Asbestos – Asbestos that is sealed into building materials does not pose a health threat, but when these materials are damaged or deteriorated, small fibers of asbestos may be released into the air.
 Under certain conditions, employees who work at Washington State University could be at risk of exposure to hazardous asbestos.
 Contact EH&S directly for questions.

 - Faculty Orientation – Each fall the Office of the Provost sponsors an orientation specifically for new WSU Faculty.

 - myWSU – The official personalized web interface for all employees and students where you can access your earnings statement, view direct deposit information, and view your benefits.

-- Office for Equal Opportunity – Seeking to integrate principles of fairness and equality into all University activities and practices.
+- Office of Compliance and Civil Rights (CCR): Seeking to integrate principles of fairness and equality into all University activities and practices.

 - Payroll Services – Earning statements, reductions, deductions described.

-- Public Records – Information on public record frequently asked questions
+- Public Records: Information on public records frequently asked questions.

 - Customer Service